Vyachees/1telematic-hub/README.md

 # telematic-hub
 First part of study project.
-Generating fake data from truck
+Receiving data from 1truck-emulator and sending to RMQ